Practical and inspiring 2-day Agile training workshop for teams wishing to start Agile tomorrow.

 - Completed Agile Thinking dialogue sheets listing the teams next actions.

-- Iteration Planning Meeting dialogue sheet to help the team with planning meetings and Two retrospective dialogue sheets for future use.
+- Iteration Planning Meeting dialogue sheet to help the team with planning meetings and Sprint Retrospective dialogue sheets for future use.

 Free Follow-Up Day